 Playing for the Philippines in the 16 and under category in the first WTA Future Stars

-tournament held in Singapore 2014 at 14 years old was my greatest memorable experience as I was the youngest to compete in the 16 and under category for that tournament.
+Tournament held in Singapore 2014 at 14 years old was my greatest memorable experience as I was the youngest to compete in the 16 under a category for that tournament.
 Apart from that, I got to meet the top 8 ranked players in the world and Serena Williams gave me her racket and signed it.
 It was my most memorable experience because I got a taste of what it felt like to be a top WTA player with all the amenities the tournament provided us with.

 Among my accomplishments, to me, the biggest would be playing for the Philippines